-Estimated Rate Impacts and Projected Normal Cost Increases
+Estimated Rate Impacts and Projected Normal Cost Increases:

-The new valuations the City received in August 2016 reflect rate projections that include all of the rate actions taken by the CalPERS Board to date.
-Table 2 provides a detailed summary of what the City's projected CalPERS employer rates and normal costs (employer contribution) based on CalPERS recent change to the discount rate.
-Per the CalPERS rate projections, by FY 2023, rates for Miscellaneous Plans are estimated to be 43.3 percent and rates for Safety Plans are projected to be 69.2 percent of payroll.
-Please note that these projections are an estimate based on a model and are not entirely reflective of what the City's exact rates will be because the model uses ranges (i.e. 70%-80%, under 70%) for projecting in the model.
-The numbers shown in the green fields reflect projected amounts with the changes in discount rate.
-The numbers in the uncolored fields are the projected amounts should the discount rate have remained at 7.5%.
+The new valuations the City received reflect rate projections that include all of the rate actions taken by the CalPERS Board to date.
+Table 2 provides a detailed summary of what the City's projected CalPERS employer rates and normal costs (employer contribution) would be based on CalPERS recent change to the discount rate from 7.5% to 7%.
+Per the CalPERS rate projections, by FY 2023, rates for Miscellaneous Plans are estimated to be 42.7 percent, rates for Police Safety Plans are projected to be 78.1 percent of payroll, and Fire Safety Plans are projected to be 72.8 percent of payroll.